 Reactor housing design

+The engine rooms in most ships have limited space for an exhaust system, making the need to integrate emission reduction and silencers inevitable.
 Using our knowledge of acoustics, we offer solutions to integrate DPF, SCR and silencers according to your requirements.
 The sound attenuation is tuned to the engine characteristics to give an optimum reduction of the ignition frequencies and its harmonics, suppressing that annoying exhaust hum.

 Click to download pdf productsheet